Copyright © 2023 Tokyo in Pics | Powered by Tokyo in Pics

 I can’t wait to go back again.
 Next time, it will be to look at the temple.
 It’s quite a large place with several halls, a bell, and a pagoda.
 Zenyoji will make quite an excellent article for this blog.
 And Tokyo tourism should be happy to have it too!

-As always, if you have any questions or comments, please leave them below.
+As always, if you have any questions or comments, leave them below.
 And if you have been to this temple, did you enjoy it?
 Let us know what you think of it.

 For more flower-related articles, look at: